oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 }
 ```

-The following is a non-normative example of a JWT Issuer Metadata including
+The following is a non-normative example of a JWT Issuer Metadata
-`jwks_uri`:
+configuration including `jwks_uri`:

 ```
 {
    "jwks_uri":"https://jwt-issuer.example.org/my_public_keys.jwks"
 }
 ```

+Additional JWT Issuer Metadata configuration parameters MAY also be used.

 # Verifiable Presentations